ghedo/safely/README.md

 ======

 **Safely** is a command-line tool to manage passwords.
-It stores all your login information (usernames and passwords) in simple, JSON-formatted file, encrypted and signed using your OpenPGP key: this makes it pretty secure and allows manual decryption of the database when needed.
+It stores all your login information (usernames and passwords) in a simple, JSON-formatted file, encrypted and signed using your OpenPGP key: this makes it pretty secure and allows manual decryption of the database when needed.